 Schedule automatic payments from your main account to your emergency fund.
 You can set up a standing order (that’s what I do) and forget about it.

 You can schedule the automatic payment to be the day after your payday so you don’t have unexpected surprises at the end of the month.

-A good way to do this is by transferring a percentage of your salary, like a 5%.
-You won’t notice a 5% reduction of your monthly income but in the long term it will add up to your emergency fund.
+A good way to do this is by transferring a percentage of your salary, like 5%.
+You won’t notice a 5% reduction in your monthly income but in the long term it will add up to your emergency fund.

 Cut Down Unnecessary Costs